Azzybana/candle/candle-examples/examples/granitemoehybrid/README.md

-- `--cpu` forces CPU execution; omit to use Metal when available.
+- `--cpu` forces CPU execution.
 Combine with `--dtype bf16|f16|f32` to override the default precision.